yellowdog/python-examples/scripts/README.md

 ### File Storage Locations and File Usage

-This section discusses how to upload files from local storage to the YellowDog Object Store, how those files are transferred to Worker Nodes for Task processing, how the results of Task processing are returned by Worker nodes, and how files are transferred back from YellowDog to local storage.
+This section discusses how to upload files from local storage to the YellowDog Object Store, how those files are transferred to Worker Nodes for Task processing, how the results of Task processing are returned by Worker Nodes, and how files are transferred back from the YellowDog Object Store to local storage.

 #### Files Uploaded to the Object Store from Local Storage

 When a Work Requirement is submitted using `yd-submit`, files are uploaded to the YellowDog Object Store if they're included in the list of files in the `inputs` property.
 (For the case of the `bash` Task Type, the script specified in the `executable` property is also automatically uploaded as a convenience, even if not included in the `inputs` list.)

 Files are uploaded to the Namespace specified in the configuration.
-Within the Namespace, each Work Requirement has a separate folder that shares the name of the Work Requirement, and in which all files related to the Work Requirement are atored.
+Within the Namespace, each Work Requirement has a separate folder that shares the name of the Work Requirement, and in which all files related to the Work Requirement are stored.

-Assuming a Namespace called `development` and a Work Requirement named `testrun_221108-120404-7d2`, the following locations are used when uploading files:

-1. Files that are in the **same directory as the Work Requirement specification** (the TOML or JSON file) are uploaded to the root of the Work Requirement folder.
+1. Files to be uploaded that are in the **same directory as the Work Requirement specification** (the TOML or JSON file) are uploaded to the root of the Work Requirement folder.

-2. Files that are in **subdirectories below the Work Requirement specification, or where absolute pathnames are supplied** are placed in the Object store in directories that mirror their local storage locations.
+2. Files to be uploaded that are in **subdirectories below the Work Requirement specification, or where absolute pathnames are supplied** are placed in the Object Store in directories that mirror their local storage locations.

-3. Files that are in **directories relative to the Work Requirement specification, using `..` relative paths** are placed in Object Store directories in which the `..` parts of the pathname are replaced with an integer count of the number of `..` entries (because we can't use the `..` relative form in the Object Store).
+3. Files to be uploaded that are in **directories relative to the Work Requirement specification, using `..` relative paths** are placed in Object Store directories in which the `..` parts of the pathname are replaced with an integer count of the number of `..` entries (because we can't use the `..` relative form in the Object Store).

-For example:
+Assuming a Namespace called `development` and a Work Requirement named `testrun_221108-120404-7d2`, the following locations are used when uploading files following the patterns above:

 ```shell
 "inputs" : ["file_1.txt"] -> development:testrun_221108-120404-7d2/file_1.txt